andypotatohy/roast/README.md

 ## Getting started

-After you download the zip file, unzip it, launch your Matlab, make sure you are under the root directory of ROAST (i.e., you can see example/, lib/, and all other files), and then enter
+After you download the zip file, unzip it, launch your Matlab, make sure you are under the root directory of ROAST (i.e., you can see `example/`, `lib/`, and all other files), and then enter:

 `roast`